psmit703/minecraft-auto-backup/README.md

 backupLogs
 backupResourcePacks

-#### deleteOldBackupsThirtyDays
+#### deleteOldBackupsFourteenDays

 Like with lines 3 through 8, this should be either <code>True</code> or <code>False</code>.
-This option determines whether or not to delete backups older than thirty days.
+This option determines whether or not to delete backups older than fourteen days.

 #### tkinter